FMInference/FlexiGen/README.md

 ### OPT-1.3B
 To get started, you can try a small model like OPT-1.3B first.
 It fits into a single GPU so no offloading is required.
-FlexGen will automatically download weights from huggingface.
+FlexGen will automatically download weights from HuggingFace.
 ```
 python3 -m flexgen.flex_opt --model facebook/opt-1.3b
 ```